flimape/flimape/README.md

 ## Hello world!!
 I'm Pedro F. Lima

--📚 I'm currently attending high school at Instuto Federal do Sul de Minas - Campus Machado
+-📚 I'm currently attending high school at Instituto Federal do Sul de Minas - Campus Machado

 -📐 In a relationshiop with Physics and Mathematics